sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudocountercontroller.rst

 ------------------------

-If you change the pseudo counter format to spectrum or image then you controller must provide the shape of the calculation result in either of the formats:
+If you change the pseudo counter format to spectrum or image then you controller should provide the shape of the calculation result in either of the formats:

 - one-element sequence with the length of the spectrum